Hand-Picked Daily GUN DEALS

 Such is the nature of Glocks.

-On my full-size Gat, I’ve got the Kagwerks Slide Release that gets that lever up and out of the way to solve that issue.
+On my full-size Gat, I’ve got a Kagwerks Slide Release that gets that lever up and out of the way to solve that issue.
 But I’m not sure if any comparable products exist for the G43X family.

 Glock G43X and Custom Glock